 Nairobi Liaison Office

-We established our Nairobi Liaison Representative Office in 1969 and it is one of the oldest offices in Sub-Saharan Africa.
-As a regional hub, the main role of our office is to connect the increasing demand in the East African market with the supply of most appropriate commodities via our Global Network.
+Nairobi Liaison Representative Office was established in 1969, it is the regional hub for Sumitomo Corporation in East and Central Africa.
+Our role is to connect the increasing demand in the East African market with the supply of most appropriate commodities via our Global Network.

-We are involved in multi-faceted business activities such as automotive, steel products, agrochemicals and construction equipment.
-We take pride in closely working with our business partners as we desire to grow together for the future of Kenya and its neighboring countries.
+We are involved in multi-faceted business activities such as automotive, steel products, agrochemicals, construction equipment, geothermal power development and business in innovative technology.
+We take pride in closely working with our business partners enriching lives in Kenya and its neighboring countries.

 Dar es Salaam Liaison Office